-Before students move into the Design It stage, they need to decide what one climate change impact they are addressing and the adaptation and mitigation strategy they are using.
-A good way to narrow their choices is to measure their ideas against the essay, model, presentation, and QA rubrics.
+Before students move into the Design It stage, they need to decide what energy sources they will be using to fuel their city, how they will store them and what effects on the community due to their electrification sources..
+A good way to narrow their choices is to measure their ideas against the essay, model, presentation, and Q&A rubrics.
 How well they match up could help students select the best ideas.